FDA chief cites ‘egregiously unsanitary’ conditions at Michigan baby formula plant - NewsBreak

 He said specifically that “additional legislation will be necessary to improve transparency and reporting requirements” and noted that the “industry must also do its part to ensure robust internal controls are in place and prevent contaminated products.”

-The post FDA chief cites ‘egregiously unsanitary’ conditions at Michigan baby formula plant appeared first on Kansas Reflector .
+The post FDA chief cites ‘egregiously unsanitary’ conditions at Michigan baby formula plant appeared first on Arizona Mirror .

 Comments / 0